Estate Planning for Unmarried Partners: Protecting the Life You’ve Built Together

 The Legal Reality for Unmarried Couples

-That gap between expectation and reality is exactly where estate planning becomes essential.
+That gap between expectation and legal reality is exactly where estate planning becomes essential.

 What Happens If You Do Nothing

-The starting point is understanding a simple but uncomfortable truth: if you do nothing, state law—not you—decides what happens.
-And under those laws, unmarried partners are typically treated as legal strangers.
+The starting point is a simple but uncomfortable truth: if you do nothing, state law—not you—decides what happens.

 Using a Will to Protect Your Partner

-A properly drafted will is often the first and most important step.
-A will allows you to name your partner as a beneficiary and ensures that your assets pass according to your wishes instead of defaulting to Florida’s intestate succession laws.
+A properly drafted will is the first line of defense.
+It allows you to name your partner as a beneficiary and ensures your assets are distributed according to your wishes rather than default statutory rules.

-Why a Trust May Be the Better Tool
+Why a Trust Is Often the Better Tool

 Essential Decision-Making Documents

-That is why durable powers of attorney and healthcare directives are indispensable.
-A financial power of attorney allows your partner to handle your finances if you become incapacitated, while a healthcare surrogate designation gives them authority to make medical decisions.
+A durable power of attorney allows your partner to handle financial matters if you become incapacitated.
+A designation of healthcare surrogate gives them authority to make medical decisions.
+A living will ensures your wishes regarding end-of-life care are clearly stated and legally recognized.

 Don’t Overlook Beneficiary Designations